TicketsBot/docs/src/dashboard/settings/awaiting-response.md

 ![Awaiting response](../../img/awaiting_response.webp)

+This setting is toggleable for each panel.
+You can find them under the Ticket Panel tab.
 10 minutes after the last response from a staff members, the ticket channel will be moved to the awaiting response category.

 Due to Discord limitations, a channel can only be updated twice every 10 minutes, so it is not possible to change how quickly the channel gets moved to the awaiting response category.